aws-samples/sample-fraud-investigation-assistance-using-aws-bedrock-strandsagents-mcp/README.md

 # Fraud Investigator Assistant Agent

 ## About the solution
-The **Fraud Investigator Assistant** demonstrate how customers can revolutionized their fraud investigation process using AWS Bedrock, MCP (Model Context Protocol) servers, and Strands expert agents.
+The **Fraud Investigator Assistant** demonstrate how customers can revolutionize their fraud investigation process using AWS Bedrock, MCP (Model Context Protocol) servers, and Strands expert agents.
 Conducting investigation on fraud cases can take a lot of time.
 In addition, following various compliance and security policy checks requires specialty skill in each domain.
 Building an AI expert network can accelerate this work and allow customer to run investigations faster.
 This innovative approach combining custom MCP servers for private data with open-source MCPs for public information gathering, dramatically reducing investigation timelines.

 Assistance capabilities:
 - **Orchestrator Agent** - To decide which expert/s should be used when processing a request and which policy needs to be enforced.